 - Heatwaves

 - Drought

 - Bushfires

 - Dust

 - Wind and extreme wind

 - Storms

 - Hail

 - Lightning

-- Compound events, where extremes in multiple variables occur simultaneously or in close sequence.
-Often compounded by associated non-climatic factors such as infrastructure failure or staff fatigue.
+- Destructive events (sometimes known as compound events, comprising extremes in multiple variables simultaneously).

 Some of these hazards are important in complex ways.
 For example, demand, generation and transmission of electricity within the NEM is sensitive to average temperatures, single days of extreme heat, sequences of extreme heat and the highest value temperature over a given period.
-The sensitivity to each of these aspects of temperature covers point locations across the NEM, as well as the synoptic-scale (weather pattern) progression of events over the entire spatial domain of the NEM-and over periods of days, weeks and months.
-For example, the NEM is sensitive to the manner in which a heatwave expresses itself as a time-dependent footprint across load centres (how the heatwave moves across Australia's population centres, how many population centres have simultaneously extreme conditions, and what the most extreme values are at any location at any given time).
+The sensitivity to each of these aspects of temperature covers point locations across the NEM (e.g. single assets), as well as the synoptic-scale (weather pattern) progression of events over the entire spatial domain of the NEM-and over periods of days, weeks and months.
+For example, the NEM is sensitive to the manner in which a heatwave develops as a time-dependent footprint across load centres (how the heatwave moves across Australia's population centres, how many population centres have simultaneously extreme conditions, and what the most extreme values are at any location at any given time).
 Similarly, generation and transmission within the NEM is sensitive to average wind speed, maximum extreme winds and wind 'ramping' events (rapid changes in wind) across the same spatial and temporal domains as temperature.
-Additionally, the NEM is sensitive to coincident and compound extreme events, where multiple hazards interact simultaneously.

-3.2.2 NEM vulnerabilities and exposure
+3.3.2 NEM vulnerabilities and exposure